SpardaMarco/PokerGameServer/README.md

 ### Messages

 Messages are the objects that are sent between the server and the client.
 They contain 4 important fields:
-- **State**: that represents the type of message (e.g. CONNECTION_END, AUTHENTICATION, MATCH_RECONNECT, etc.)
+- **State**: represents the stage of the application in which the message is being sent (e.g. CONNECTION_END, AUTHENTICATION, MATCH_RECONNECT, etc.)
-- **Status**: that represents the status of the message (REQUEST, OK, ERROR)
+- **Status**: represents the status of the message (REQUEST, OK, ERROR)
-- **Body**: that contains a string associated with the message (e.g. *"User successfully logged in"*, etc.)
+- **Body**: a string that contains direct feedback about the message, usually provided by the server (e.g. *"User successfully logged in"*, etc.).
-- **Data**: that contains the data associated with the message (e.g. username and password, etc.)
+- **Data**: contains differnt attributes that are specific to the message being sent (e.g. username and password, etc.)

 This messages are being sent using the JSON format.
 The GSON library is used for the serialization and deserialization of more complex objects.

 ### Channels

-The channels are the classes that are responsible for the communication between the server and the client.
-They can are divided into two different types:
+The channels are objects of the abstract class `Channel`.
+This class is extended by two other classes:
-- **ClientChannel**: that is responsible for the communication between the client and the server
+- **ClientChannel**: represents the channel that is used by the client to communicate with the server.
-- **ServerChannel**: that is responsible for the communication between the server and the client
+- **ServerChannel**: represents the channel that is used by the server to communicate with the client.

-Most of the channels API is defined in the `Channel` interface.

-The channel stores the Socket and the associated Input and Output streams, and creates a new layer of abstraction for the communication between both parts.
+The channel stores the Socket and the associated Input and Output streams, and creates a new layer of abstraction for the communication between both parties.

-### Exceptions
+### Channel Exceptions

-During the communication many different types of errors can occur and for a multitude of reasons.
-In order to classify these errors many types of exceptions were defined in the `connection/protocol/exceptions` directory.
+During the communication, many different types of errors can occur and for a multitude of reasons.
+In order to classify these errors many types of exceptions were defined within the `poker.connection.protocol.exceptions` package.
+These exceptions are thrown when an error occurs and are caught by the server or the client, depending on the context.
+They include:
+- **ClosedConnectionException**: thrown when the channel is closed.
+- **RequestTimeoutException**: thrown when a request times out.
+- **TokenMismatchException**: thrown when one of the parties does not recognize the received token.
+- **UnexpectedMessageException**: thrown when an unexpected message is received, depending on both the state and the status of the message.

 ## Game